 For the complete text of Harold A. Hyde: Recollections of Santa Cruz County (E-Scholarship).
 Includes complete audio (streaming or download) for the oral histories in this volume.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 2002, 200 pp., 1 illus.